-The Galapagos National Park was established in 1959, a year which happened to coincide with the 100th anniversary of Charles Darwin’s “On the Origin of Species.”
+The Galapagos National Park was established in 1959, a year that happened to coincide with the 100th anniversary of Charles Darwin’s “On the Origin of Species”.
 The executive decree that designated the Galapagos as a National Park was an ecological boon for the archipelago, as it declared 97% of the entire land area as property of the National Park (the seas surrounding the islands are officially a Marine Reserve).
-To this day, it remains as Ecuador’s first protected area and, as a result, it’s oldest National Park.
-The remaining 3% consists of the inhabited areas of Santa Cruz Island, San Cristobal Island, Isabela Island and Floreana Island.
+To this day, it remains as Ecuador’s first protected area and, as a result, it’s the oldest National Park.
+The remaining 3% consists of the inhabited areas of Santa Cruz Island, San Cristobal Island, Isabela Island, and Floreana Island.

 In 1967, nearly eight years after the Galapagos National Park was established, the first park service was created but it took another four years to finally properly designate a superintendent and assemble a team of park rangers.
 Fast forward to the present day, and the park consists of hundreds of park rangers as well as a sophisticated park management system.